Search Filters

 The Anterior Portion Of The Medial Collateral Ligament Is The Major Restraint To Anteromedial Rotatory Instability

-Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY R M, Mr., GERMANY Jens Wermers, MD, GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY
+Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY R M, Mr., GERMANY Jens Wermers, Prof., GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY

 Department of Trauma, Hand, and Reconstructive Surgery, Westfalian Wilhelms University Muenster, Muenster, GERMANY